NietoDeveloper/SQL1/README.md

 Best when this becomes a living part of a codebase: each concern lives in its own file, is easy to diff/review, and can be wired into a migration tool (Flyway, Sqitch, node-pg-migrate, Prisma migrate, etc.) by simply numbering migrations after these files.

-**B. As a single portable template** (`database/sql_mastery_template.sql`) Best for demos, teaching, code review, or pasting into a GUI SQL client in one shot.
-Functionally identical to option A — same schema, same data, same objects.
+**B. As a single portable template** (`database/sql_mastery_template.sql`) Best for demos, teaching, code review, or pasting into a GUI SQL client in

----

-## 🔌 Integrating With a Web App / System